llm-bible/llm-bible.github.io/_publications/maurya2024datastates.markdown

 bibkey: maurya2024datastates
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.10707"}
-tags: ['RAG', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['RAG', 'Tools', 'Training Techniques']
 ---
 LLMs have seen rapid adoption in all domains.
 They need to be trained on high-end high-performance computing (HPC) infrastructures and ingest massive